Crypto-TII/TLS1.3/rust/readme.md

 	cargo build --release

 To build and run the server program move to the *server* directory in a new window.
-Again check that the *Cargo.toml* file has the correct path to the MIRACL library.
+Again check that the *Cargo.toml* file has the correct path to the MIRACL and TLSECC libraries.
 Then

 	cargo run